California Security Deposit Laws

 There have been some major changes to California security deposit law due to Assembly Bill 12, enacted on October 11, 2023.

-It's important to note that the above exception does not apply to tenants who are service members.
-They are protected under the California Civil Code Section 1950.5 and can only be charged one month's rent.
+This exception does NOT apply to tenants who are active-duty service members.
+They are protected under the California Civil Code Section 1950.5 and the cap remains at one month’s rent, no matter the landlord’s size.

 Are Pet Deposits Allowed In California?